UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 They can be thought of as nouns or adjectives that describe an object.

+Take `candy.shape` as an example.

+In this case, our dataframe `candy` is our object and `.shape` is the attribute describing it.

 Functions and methods have parentheses.
 They can be thought of as verbs that complete an action.

+In the example of `pd.read_csv()`, this function does the action of reading in our data.

 This is going to be discussed in more detail later in the course but now, simply be aware of the way we write different instructions.